AgentME/NonEuclid/README.md

 If a player connects to the server while standing inside of an intersection, then the pathway specified by the `default_path` setting will be displayed.
 This value may be "NorthSouth" or "EastWest".

-This plugin records some usage metrics to http://mcstats.org/ as many other Bukkit plugins do.
-You can opt out of this by placing `opt-out: true` in `plugins/PluginMetrics/config.yml`.